sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 Scriptlet Changes
 ~~~~~~~~~~~~~~~~~

-Changing the scripts can be done in two ways.
-Override the ``maintainerScripts in Rpm``.
+Changing scriptlets can be done in two ways:

+1. Override the ``maintainerScripts in Rpm``, or

+2. Place new scripts in the ``src/rpm/scriptlets``

+To **override the ``maintainerScripts in Rpm``** you can override the command string explicitly,
+create a command string using appends and/or replacements,
+or even get a command string from a file source.

 For example:

 .. code-block:: scala